 An earlier version of CityTalk used Nao robots with the PyDial statistical dialogue toolkit from University of Cambridge.
-CityTalk with Nao and PyDial was demonstrated at the 27th International Joint Conference on Artificial Intelligence (IJCAI 2018) in Stockholm.
+CityTalk with Nao and PyDial was demonstrated at the International Joint Conference on Artificial Intelligence (IJCAI 2018) in Stockholm, Sweden.

 CityTalk with PyDial (10 minutes)

-This video shows a robot giving information about hotels and restaurants in Tokyo Waterfront, the area near the Tokyo 2020 Olympics and Paralympics.
+This video shows a Nao robot giving information about hotels and restaurants in Tokyo Waterfront, the area near the Tokyo 2020 Olympics.
 The robot gives information about three hotels in different price ranges.
 When the person asks about restaurants, the robot tells about several restaurants in different price ranges and serving different types of food.

 What robots does it work on?